navya290309/CBTCIP/README.md

-This repo is created by Aryan Singh for project submission to Cipherbyte Technologies for completion of the internship visit the
+This repo is created by Aryan Singh for project submission to Cipherbyte Technologies for completion of the internship in Python Programming visit the

 >> PROJECT 1 >